spartnx/pyrqlaw/README.md

 # pyrqlaw
-RQ-law feedback control for low-thrust orbital transfer and rendezvous in Python.
-Adapted from [pyqlaw](https://github.com/Yuricst/pyqlaw) by [Yuricst](https://github.com/Yuricst).
+Python implementation of the RQ-law feedback control for low-thrust orbital transfer and rendezvous developed by Narayanaswamy & Damaren [4].
+Adapted from [pyqlaw](https://github.com/Yuricst/pyqlaw), a version of the Q-Law algorithm implemented in Python by [Yuricst](https://github.com/Yuricst).
 Utility functions are available to tune the RQ-Law algorithm in cases when it cannot converge.

 ### Dependencies